uw-biorobotics/raven2/support/stereo_cam/README.md

 # Stereo Cameras

-Files are included here for publishing images from two usb cameras with known calibration matrices.
-Dependencies include OpenCV and Numpy.
+This folder contains a python script for publishing images from two usb cameras with known calibration matrices.
+The script parses a .yaml file, rectifies raw images, publishes, and depends on OpenCV and Numpy.

 Topics published:

-* stereo/(left & right)/image_raw
+* /stereo/(left & right)/image_raw

-* stereo/(left & right)/image_rect
+* /stereo/(left & right)/image_rect

-* stereo/(left & right)/camera_info
+* /stereo/(left & right)/camera_info

-* stereo/disparity
+* /stereo/disparity

 pub_stereo.py should be used as follows: